DamienFr/RoHO/README.md

 - Alignement file (not provided due to copyright issues, fasta file of aligned sequences from Gisaid)

 ## Outputs
-- output several figures, tables and statistics
+- Outputs several figures, tables and statistics

 ## Dependencies
 Perl core